 In addition, Chicagoland typically requires offenders up to 200 hours of community service.
-If the perpetrator uses a vehicle to move the trash to the dumpster, then that car would get impounded.
+If the perpetrator uses a vehicle to move the trash to the dumpster, that car will get impounded.
 The motor vehicle’s owner would have to pay for all the impoundment fees.

 Also, note that Chicago takes illegal dumping so seriously that it runs a reward program.
 This encourages residents to be active in watching out for and reporting dumpers.
 Qualified reporters can then receive a $100 award from the municipal government.